 Talk to local owners and managers of the establishments that use single-use straws.
 Milo did it at 9 and made a change so imagine what we all could accomplish by talking about this single issue together!
-Tips for spreading the word can be found here.
+Learn tips for spreading the word.

 Looking for more?
 Check out our blog Ocean Pollution: 14 Facts That Will Blow Your Mind